apiaryio/dredd/README.md

 Every resource in the blueprint defined by URI template without specifying example values is not validatable, it's considered as an ambigous transaction and skipped.
-In case of any ambigous transaction Dredd will throw a warning and let you know which parameter example value is not defined in the blueprint.
+In case of any ambigous transaction Dredd will throw a warning and let you know what parameter example value is not defined in the blueprint.

 [UPS]: https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md#def-uriparameters-section
 [URIt]: http://tools.ietf.org/html/rfc6570